SingleDigitIQ/cozylights/README.md

 ## Known issues

 1. worldedit:placeholder nodes can prevent light map from generating correctly and this currenly happens without notice or options provided.
 Current workaround is to define a worldedit region and run ```//replace worldedit:placeholder air``` before adding lights to the scene.
+This issue also involves cozy wielded light, wordedit placeholders can appear anywhere if the mod is active.
 There can be other invisible nodes from some mods and games which would interfere with light map.

 2. You will have to disable K Ambient Light to use Cozy Lights, together, they are not recommended for now.